Carpal Tunnel Syndrome

-How Is It Diagnosed?
-Your doctor will review your symptoms, examine you, and discuss the ways you use your hands.
+Your doctor will review your symptoms, conduct a physical exam, and discuss the ways you use your hands.
 He or she may also do the following tests:

-- 1. The doctor may tap the inside middle of your wrist over the median nerve.
-You may feel pain or a sensation like an electric shock.
+- 1. Tinel Sign: The doctor may tap the inside middle of your wrist over the median nerve.
+You may feel pain or a sensation like an electric shock

 - 2. You may be asked to bend your wrist down for one minute to see if this causes symptoms.

-- 3. The doctor may arrange to test the response of your nerves and muscles to electrical stimulation.
+- 3. Nerve Conduction Study: The doctor may arrange to test the response of your nerves and muscles to electrical stimulation.

-What Is The Treatment For Carpal Tunnel Syndrome?
-If you have a disease that is causing carpal tunnel syndrome (such as rheumatoid arthritis), treatment of the disease may relieve your symptoms.
-Other treatment focuses on relieving irritation and pressure on the nerve in your wrist.
+Other treatment focuses on relieving irritation and pressure on the median nerve in your wrist.
 To relieve pressure your doctor may suggest: